chazlarson/Plex-Meta-Manager-Wiki/home/guides/scheduling.md

    cd C:\Users\USERNAMEHERE\Plex-Meta-Manager
    .\pmm-venv\Scripts\python .\plex_meta_manager.py --run
    ```
-* This will navigate to the PMM directory, then triggers PMM using the `-r`/`--run` flag which triggers an immediate run.
+* This will navigate to the PMM directory, then launch PMM using the `-r`/`--run` flag which triggers an immediate run.
 Once complete, Plex Meta Manager will exit.

    Save this file to C:\Users\USERNAMEHERE\Plex-Meta-Manager\runner.cmd`.